composer/windows-setup/README.md

 * helping you set up PHP so that it can be used from the command line
 * installing Composer so that you can use it from any location by typing: `composer`
 * enabling its use from Command Prompt, Git Bash, Msys and Cygwin (including cygwin php)
-* enabling its use from Explorer/File Manager windows using a console of your choice
+* enabling its use from File Explorer windows using a console of your choice

 [Download][download] and run the latest release and in the majority of cases this is all you need to do.
 The install process is described in more detail below, while the [Wiki][manual] describes how to do it manually.